 - After Hoover’s death, the powers-that-be made some changes intended to curb abuses in the future, such as limitations on the time any one individual can serve as FBI director.

 - The huge Department of Justice FBI Building in Washington bears Hoover’s name, although almost everyone now classifies his time as Director as filled with excesses, if not downright abuses.
 But in politics many cans of worms are best left with the lid on.
 Many political leaders believe that this is one of them.

 In the following brief sections we’ll explore the context of Hoover’s years and surveillance empire, and a few examples.

 As Hoover expert Professor Richard Gid Powers has noted, all great careers are a mixture of ability and competence, combined with huge doses of blind good luck.
 Perhaps Hoover was able enough to deserve some credit for his tenure and rise, but mostly he was in the right place at the right time, and grew his power by brutal methods.

 From the Red Scare of the 1920’s to the gangster-ridden thirties, the times themselves were ready made for the emergence of a national police force, and Hoover was there to grow a tiny agency, over time, into a big one.
-(In this century the FBI annual budget has swelled into the neighborhood of some $9 billion.)
+(In this century the FBI annual budget has swelled into the neighborhood of over $10 billion.)